ros2/rmw_connextdds/README.md

-For example, using the XML file above with a `demo_nodes_cpp/talker` instance, it is possible to completely disable all ROS QoS settings for the customized topics even if the application was not designed to the `SYSTEM_DEFAULT` special
+For example, using the XML file above with a `demo_nodes_cpp/talker` instance, it is possible to completely disable all ROS QoS settings for the customized topics even if the application was not designed to use the `SYSTEM_DEFAULT` special
 value:

 ```sh